Ibrahim-Ola/Ibrahim-Ola/README.md

 ## About Me

-I have a profound passion for data-driven problem-solving.
+I am an applied machine learning scientist, and have a profound passion for data-driven problem-solving.
 I love to build end-to-end Machine Learning pipelines to solve real-life problems.

 ## Research Interest